 Add 2 inches of water to a medium saucepan and bring to a rolling simmer over medium-high heat.
 Then reduce heat to medium and set a medium glass or ceramic mixing bowl on top, making sure it's not touching the water (this creates a "double boiler").

-To the mixing bowl, add finely chopped cocoa butter and coconut oil and let melt, stirring occasionally with a wooden spoon or whisk - about 2-3 minutes.
+To the mixing bowl, add finely chopped cacao butter and coconut oil and let melt, stirring occasionally with a wooden spoon or whisk - about 2-3 minutes.

-Once melted, carefully remove bowl from heat (turn off stovetop), add the cacao or cocoa powder to a fine mesh strainer (like this one), and sift it over the melted cocoa butter (otherwise, it can be clumpy).
+Once melted, carefully remove bowl from heat (turn off stovetop), add the cacao or cocoa powder to a fine mesh strainer (like this one), and sift it over the melted cacao butter (otherwise, it can be clumpy).
 Use a whisk or wooden spoon to mix until fluid and thoroughly combined.

 Taste and adjust flavor as needed.
 I added about 2 Tbsp maple syrup total (as recipe is written // adjust if altering batch size), but it’s completely up to you and how sweet you prefer your chocolate.
 Add more vanilla to enhance the chocolate flavor and add depth of flavor, salt for saltiness, or more cacao/cocoa powder for intense chocolate flavor.

 *To keep things naturally sweetened, I go for just a little maple syrup.
 You could also sub stevia to keep these entirely sugar-free, or agave if you don’t have maple syrup.
 But for best flavor and subtle sweetness, maple syrup is my go-to.